 Dan co-manages a portfolio of environmental investigation and remediation projects with BASF at several current and former manufacturing sites throughout the U.S. Currently, Dan is leading a demonstration project involving a combined remedy featuring BASF's carbonyl iron powder (CIP) deployed with enhanced in situ bioaugmentation to treat chlorinated ethenes and methanes-impacted groundwater at BASF's 355-acre North American flagship facility in Geismar, Louisiana.
 In a return to his roots in pharmaceutical wastewater treatment, Dan is managing a unique project with Pfizer to assess losses of active pharmaceutical ingredients (API) to wastewater and associated risk quotients at more than 120 supplier manufacturing sites in North America, Central America, Europe, and the Asia-Pacific.

-Dan was a member of the Project Advisory Group of NANOREM, a consortium of universities, national research labs, and industry focused on developing and applying nanoscale environmental remediation technologies at brownfield sites throughout the European Union.
+Dan was a member of the Project Advisory Group of NANOREM, a 28-member consortium of universities, national research labs, and industry focused on developing and applying nanoscale environmental remediation technologies at brownfield sites throughout the European Union.
 He has co-authored numerous articles on the nZVI technology and applications in peer-reviewed journals and is a regular speaker at conferences in the United States, Europe, and China.
 He has extensive knowledge of environmental chemistry involving the fate and behavior of organic contaminants including pharmaceutical actives and intermediates.
 Dan is also a recognized expert in the chemistry, fate, transport, and treatment of the hexachlorocyclohexanes (HCH).